All Your Formula Feeding Questions Answered

-So again, I ask, are formula fed babies healthy?
-YES!
-This doesn’t mean that every single baby that is given formula will be healthy but you could also say the same about breastfed babies.
-There are many factors that play into a baby’s health aside from just what they are eating.
+This doesn’t mean that every single baby that’s given formula will be healthy, but you could also say the same about breastfed babies.
+There are many factors that play into a baby’s health, aside from just what they’re eating.

 Here are some popular questions people have regarding formula feeding:

 1. What type of formula should I use?